Links on new Drupal

-This guide is for sites built in the new version of Drupal (Study and Scholarships).
+This guide is for sites built in the new version of Drupal (like Study or Scholarships).

 If you're working on a Drupal 7 (UQ Standard) site, see links on Drupal 7.